frequency-chain/docs/pages/Basics/Delegation.md

 ## Revocation

-Either the Delegator or the Provider may revoke permissions at any time.
+Either the Delegator or the Provider may revoke permissions at any time without cost.

 ## Definitions